delta94/brandonskerritt.github.io/_posts/2018-02-19-Linear-Algebra.md

 When we multiply a matrix by its inverse matrix we get the identity matrix.

 Paul explicitly said that this won't come up in the test.
+Lecture 19 13th march 2018 at 9am minute 37 second 14 he says "considering this took us 2 lectures to cover and you have an estimated 5 minutes without a calculator in the exam, do you think this will appear on the exam?".

+At minute 38 second 1 he says "there is absolutely no point in asking questions like this, so this won't come up."
+At minute 38 and second 39 he says "in the real world we use algorithms in programming languages already coded for us.
+We do not need to calculate by hand."

 # Charecteristic Matrices